 - Click “Save Snip” to save your image to a location of your choosing.

-Check out our ultimate guide to Windows keyboards shortcuts to see all the other cool things you can do with your keyboard.
+Check out our ultimate guide to Windows keyboard shortcuts to see all the other cool things you can do with your keyboard.